jhofker/obsidian-hoarder/README.md

 1. Open Obsidian Settings
 2. Navigate to "Hoarder Sync" under "Community Plugins"
-3. Enter your Hoarder API key
+3. Enter your Karakeep API key
 4. (Optional) Modify the sync interval and folder settings

-## Hoarder Configuration
+## Karakeep Configuration

 Ensure your CORS policy is set to allow requests from your Obsidian instance.
 In Traefik, add the following as a middleware: